 - Telescope mounting plate: Many choices to fit your telescope and observing needs.
-See detailed section later in this manual. - Pier or Tripod: - 6" Eagle Adjustable Folding Pier (EAGLE6) - Astro-Physics 6" Portable Pier 6 sizes from 24" to 62" tall (6X##PP) - Berlebach Wood Tripod (AWTBER) - Adapt to your own custom pier or tripod with our Tripod Adapter (ADATRI) - Counterweights: 6 lb.
+See detailed section later in this manual. - Pier or Tripod: - 6" Eagle Adjustable Folding Pier (EAGLE6) - Astro-Physics 6" Portable Pier 6 sizes from 24" to 62" tall (6X##PP) - Berlebach Wood Tripod (AWTBER2) requires Extension for Control Box Adapter (Q6280KIT) - Adapt to your own custom pier or tripod with our Tripod Adapter (ADATRI) - Counterweights: 6 lb.
 (6SLCWT) and 9 lb.
 (9SLCWT) counterweights are available for the standard 1.125" diameter counterweight shaft.
 (5, 10 and 18 lb. weights are also available for the optional 1.875" diameter shaft see below.)
-Generally, 85-100% of the weight of the scope, mounting plates and accessories is required in counterweights. - DC Power Source: Portable rechargeable 12 volt battery pack or a power converter to convert your household AC current to DC current of 12 16 volts at a minimum of 5 amps.
+Generally, 85-100% of the weight of the scope, mounting plates and accessories is required in counterweights (more weight is required with larger diameter SCT scopes). - DC Power Source: Portable rechargeable 12 volt battery pack or a power converter to convert your household AC current to DC current of 12 16 volts at a minimum of 5 amps.
 We offer a 13.8 volt 5 amp converter (PS138V5A) and a 15 volt 12 amp converter (PS15V12A).
 We recommend giving the mount its own power source and powering other devices and accessories from a separate power source or multiple sources.
-See the GTO Manual for more information.
+See the GTO Servo Drive System Manual for more information.